Ceji-B/WD-Hands-On-2/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Animation
-- Parallax transition
+- Menu
-- Transactional
+- Multiple pages

 ### Technology
 <!-- TODO: List of Technology Used -->